Divide-By-0/blog/content/posts/movies.md

 ### 2023

+- **Akira**: 7/10.
+This movie is weird -- but insanely influential for all the sci-fi to come after it.
+At the time, it was the highest budget Japanese animation ever -- they were able to create things no previous animation had created.
+They created the first cyberpunk cityscape and the iconic motorcycle slide replicated literally hundreds or thousands of times in media since then.
+Just to name a few, their depiction of child experimentation directly inspired Stranger Things, and the neo-Tokyo visuals and red puffer fashion directly inspired Kanye.

--- **Eternal Sunshine of the Spotless Mind**: 9/10.
+- **Eternal Sunshine of the Spotless Mind**: 9/10.
 This movie seems to be about forgetting and regret and breakups, but it's really about love.
 About how it's the genuine feeling and not the words themselves that make you love someone, and about how you choose someone again and again both with incomplete and with complete information.
 It might sound cheesy, but I think the movie did a great job not falling into that trap, mostly because of the sci-fi element (but what do I know, I've seen like 3 total romance movies).
-I think movies about repeating relationships fall flat for me since I feel like people change so much that repeating a relationship is a completely different jourey, but also most people probably whiplash their personality less than I do.
+I think movies about repeating relationships fall flat for me since I feel like people change so much that repeating a relationship is a completely different journey, but also most people probably whiplash their personality less than I do.

 - **The Prestige**: 8/10.
 This had been on my list ever since watching 'Now You See Me'.
 This movie about two vengeful magicians is a magic trick itself, filled with clever misdirections.
 The portrayal of obsession was well motivated and captivating.